 According to a recent study, 69% of Americans have less than $1,000 in savings.
 If you fall into that group, it's time to change that.
 While it can be difficult to save sometimes, having emergency cash can be the difference between having enough to get by vs. facing true financial hardship.

 If you are just starting to build an emergency fund, it might be a bit overwhelming to hear constant talk of saving at least 3 to 6 months of your living expenses.
 Just thinking about the idea alone can make someone who's just getting started feel discouraged.

 However, you can totally save money and have a fully-funded emergency cash account.
-You just need to adjust your mindset to believe you can and then, follow the right approach to saving money.
+You just need to adjust your mindset to believe you can and then, follow the right approach to saving emergency cash now!